Amnesty International Canada

 A child's boot sits in the water in a creek at the U.S.-Canada border on February 23, 2017, in Hemmingford, Quebec.
 (Photo by Drew Angerer/Getty Images)

-Giving politicians sweeping powers over immigration decisions in Bill C-2 means people's futures will be decided through arbitrary decision making and political discretion.
-That's not justiceit is unfair and a lack of due process.
+Giving politicians sweeping powers over immigration decisions in Bills C-2 and C-12 means people's futures will be decided through arbitrary decision making and political discretion.
+With a simple order, the government could pull the rug out from under our friends and neighbours who have been building their lives here in Canada.
+That's not justice—it is unfair.
+Together, we must stand up for compassion, due process, and the right to safety.

 Loading...